Incognito mode can be a powerful tool to help protect our privacy online.

 You may have noticed this when searching for a certain item online and suddenly a pop-up ad for this product follows you around every website or platform you visit.
 Make no mistake, your data is highly sought after and will be used for precision targeting unless you take some steps to improve your privacy online.

-One way to mitigate this data loss and protect your privacy is to enable Incognito Mode when browsing the internet.
+One way to mitigate this data loss and protect your privacy is to browse the internet in incognito mode.